 Related Post: Review of Shokz OpenRun MINI Headphones – Ideal for Safe Cycling

 The Challenge of Headphones in the Pool

 The key problem with headphones in the pool is that Bluetooth does not work in the water.
 Water molecules are denser than air; so this obstructs the frequency at which Bluetooth works.

 This means you have to carry your music source with you in some way, and usually connect via wires that terminate in buds in your ears.

 SYRN MP3 Player for the Pool

 The problem is that there are hardly any options to do this.
 For the past few months I have been making do with a SYRYN MP3 player, which is available at a bargain price, and works fairly well.
 You attach the little player to the back of your goggle strap, and plug the headphones deep into your ears.
-The sound in the open air is very poor, but it is fairly adequate when your head is underwater.
+The sound in the open air is very poor, but it is adequate when your head is underwater.

 However, there are two downsides to the SYRYN.
 The first downside is that you have to really plug the ear buds deep.
-Most of the time this is OK, but it is easy to get water wedged in your ear canal.
+Most of the time this is OK, but it is possible to get water wedged in your ear canal.
 Also, you cannot hear a thing if anyone talks to you in the pool.